4.9 Star Rating

 There are a number of stinging insects common to North America, many of which pose a threat to your family’s well being.
 Insects like bees, wasps and hornets can cause painful, sometimes life-threatening stings!
 It’s important to understand the behaviors and characteristics of these pests, so you can stay safe.

-Causing more than $5 billion in damage to homes across the United States each year, termites are most common in the southern part of the nation, including the Carolinas.
+Causing more than $5 billion in damage to homes across the United States each year, termites are most common in the southern part of the nation.
 Since most homeowners’ insurance won't cover termite damage, professional help and prevention methods are often recommended.